-SELECTING BATTERIES FOR YOUR MODEL
+SELECTING A CHARGER AND BATTERIES FOR YOUR MODEL

 Your model does not include a battery or charger.
-One NiMH or 2s LiPo battery equipped with a Traxxas High-Current Connector is required.
+The speed control in the model is compatible with both LiPo and NiMH batteries.
+One NiMH or 2s LiPo battery equipped with a Traxxas High Current connector is required.
 Traxxas Power Cell iD batteries are strongly recommended for maximum performance and safer charging.
-The following chart lists all the available Power Cell iD batteries for your model:
+The following chart lists all the available Power Cell batteries for your model: